- XM spreads are variable and fluctuate with liquidity, news and session time — there is no single fixed spread list

 - XM’s tightest retail spread target (e.g. EUR/USD often cited around ~0.6 pips minimum—verify live).

-- Higher minimum deposit (commonly $50 in public docs; may vary by region).
+- Low minimum deposit (commonly $5 in current onboarding flows; may vary by region and payment method).

 - Per-pip cost is often lower than Standard for active traders; that does not mean the strategy becomes profitable.